Persistent nodal magnon-photon polariton in ferromagnetic heterostructures: NM FI NM heterostructure

-We resort to the numerical calculation to solve Eq.~\eqref{nodal_magnon_polariton}.
+We shall resort to the numerical calculation to solve Eq.~\eqref{nodal_magnon_polariton}.
 Since the penetration depth $\delta$ of microwaves in the NMs is a complex quantity, the solution of \eqref{nodal_magnon_polariton} for the collective-mode dispersion is also a complex number.
 The complex component of $\omega$ represents the inverse lifetime of collective modes.
-In our system, the dissipation is introduced by the Ohmic dissipation of the eddy current in the NM layers.
+In our system, the dissipation is introduced by the Ohmic dissipation of the eddy current in the NM layers and the intrinsic Gilbert damping of the ferromagnetic materials.